Managing Modbus TCP definitions¶

 Click Add.
 Alternatively, if there are no existing sensor definitions, click Add Non-numeric Sensor.

-Provide values for Object Instance, Type, Sensor Type, Sensor Name.
+Provide values for Address, Type, Sensor Type, Sensor Name.
 Additionally, you can modify Value mappings (for all types) or add Value mappings (for non-binary types).
+If the definition has components, you can optionally assign the sensor to a Component (see “Adding components” above).

 Click Save.